CharlotteC63/gdpr-obfuscator/README.md

 #### AWS Lambda

 The library is suitable for deployment on a platform within the AWS ecosystem, such as AWS Lambda.
+The dependencies have already been zipped for use in AWS Lambda, and can be found in the `deployment-package.zip` and `pandas-layer.zip` and `fastparquet-layer.zip` files.

-The tool is invoked by sending a JSON string containing:
+The tool is invoked by sending a JSON string to lambda_handler containing:
 - `file_to_obfuscate` (required): The s3 location of the required file for obfuscation (as a string)
-- `pii_fields` (optional): A list of the PII fields to obfuscate (as a list of strings)
+- `pii_fields` (required): A list of the PII fields to obfuscate (as a list of strings)

 For example, the input might be: